ngavu2004/automated-job-tracker/README.md

 ## Upcoming features

+- [ ] Replace OpenAI API with self-hosted model for better clarity
 - [ ] Feature: Allow user to choose a timeframe to handle email
 - [ ] Email and in-app notifications for status updates
 - [ ] Tagging and categorization of job applications